Aarvam: Production

-After the poor performance of Paadagasalai (2010) in the box-office, the film producer Anil Dev(Anil.D) returned with Aarvam under the banner of Movie Dreams.
+After the poor performance of Paadagasalai (2010) in the box-office, the film producer Anil Dev (Anil D.) returned with Aarvam under the banner of Movie Dreams.
 Satya and R. Sanjay, who played the lead roles in Paadagasalai, will be once again joining hands with the producer while Kerala-based Meenu Karthika was selected to be the heroine.
-Apart from the film director Adithyan, the hero Satya, the film's producer Anil Dev(Anil.D), music director Ronnie Raphael, art director Anil Sreeragam and make-up man Binoy are the other Malayalis behind Aarvam.
+Apart from the film director Adithyan, the hero Satya, the film's producer Anil Dev (Anil D.), music director Ronnie Raphael, art director Anil Sreeragam and make-up man Binoy are the other Malayalis behind Aarvam.
 The film was based on a real incident that took place in Madurai some years ago and it was shot in Tenkasi, Courtallam and Madurai.

 Soundtrack

 The film score and the soundtrack were composed by Ronnie Raphael.
 The soundtrack features 6 tracks.

 Release

 The film was released on 22 October 2010 alongside four other films.
+The film ran for 50 days.